USDepartmentofLabor/Developer/index.md

 # Labor Stats

 Keep up to date on the latest
 economic indicators from the
 Department of Labor using our
 Employment Training Administration &
 Business Labor Statistics datasets.

 {% endcapture %}

+{% capture cpi %}

+# Consumer Price Index

+The Consumer Price Indexes (CPI)
+program produces monthly data on
+changes in the prices paid by urban
+consumers for a representative basket
+of goods and services

+{% endcapture %}